Manila Army and Navy Club

-The Manila Army and Navy Club founded in 1898 was the first American social club to be established in the Philippines for the exclusive use of the U.S. military personnel and civilians, and later Filipinos.
+The Manila Army and Navy Club founded in 1898 was the first American social club to be established in the Philippines for the exclusive use of U.S. military personnel and civilians, and later Filipinos.
 Since the time it was established, it was one of the centers of Manila's social life.
 It was the site of many important events in Philippine–American relations.